 - Fitness Room Memberships will be adjusted accordingly for time lost.

 - Programs will be refunded at a prorated amount for services that could not be rendered during the closure of the Recreation & Community Center.
 Refunds will be issued via check or credited to account.
 Please allow 10 days for check refunds.

-- Christmas Run Pool *CLOSED FOR 2020 SEASON* (Freedlander Pool opened on June 15 & Knights Field Sprayground open as of July 1 *Last day of season is August 15)
+- Christmas Run Pool *CLOSED FOR 2020 SEASON* (Freedlander Pool opened on June 15 & Knights Field Sprayground open as of July 1 *Last day of season was August 15)

 - Wooster Soccer Complex (open for contracted groups only)

 - Knights Field Kiddie City

 - Freedlander Park Miles Specht Memorial Disc Golf Course (open as of May 26)